If you are reading this article you are probably planning a trip to New Zealand, how lucky are you!

 Skinny has some great deals and are worth looking at if you are in New Zealand for a month but their deals are not as affordable as Sprint or Vodafone.

-But, if your phone came for free as a part of a contract with a provider, it might still be locked to that provider.
+However, if your phone was free with a contract from a provider, it may be locked to that provider.

-To unlock your phone, call your provider and ask them if your phone is locked, if it is, ask them to unlock it.
-It should only take about 5 minutes to get your phone unlocked.
+To unlock it, contact your provider.
+Ask if your phone is locked.
+If it is, request them to unlock it.
+This process should only take about 5 minutes.

-Canada and the United States still use CDMA phones in some cases, especially with Sprint and Verizon providers.
-If you have a CDMA phone, you will need to buy a GSM phone to use a sim card in New Zealand.
+North America, specifically Canada and the United States, still employ CDMA phones in certain cases, predominantly with service providers like Sprint and Verizon.
+If your phone is CDMA, you’ll have to acquire a GSM phone to use a New Zealand sim card.

-It is a lot more convenient to have your sim card in your hands before you travel to New Zealand.
-When you land, all you need to do is to pop your NZ sim in your phone and you will be connected.
+It is ways easier to have your SIM card before you travel to New Zealand.
+That way, when you land, you just have to insert your New Zealand sim into your phone and you will be connected.

-Getting hold of a sim card in New Zealand can be easy or hard, depending on the provider.
+Acquiring a sim card in New Zealand can be simple or difficult, depending on the provider.

-You can get a Skinny Spark sim card at Christchurch international airport and Auckland international airports as well as at supermarkets, Spark stores, gas stations, and online
+You can find a Skinny Spark sim card at international airports in Christchurch and Auckland.
+They are also available at supermarkets, Spark stores, petrol stations, and online.

-2degrees sim cards are available online, in 2degrees stores, supermarkets, and gas stations, as well as Warehouse Stationery, PB Tech, JB Hi-Fi, and Harvey Norman stores too.
+2degrees sim cards can be purchased online, in 2degrees stores, supermarkets, and petrol stations.
+Stores like Warehouse Stationery, PB Tech, JB Hi-Fi, and Harvey Norman also sell them.

 You do have to buy the physical sim card in New Zealand in some cases and it usually costs about $1 NZ for a sim card, so it is very cheap.
 How much your sim card costs after that is up to the plan you choose and how much data you use.